 Students: sign up for a Virtual Research Consultation for help with remote library research, organization, and citations.
 For students not able to access Google Apps, email firstname.lastname@example.org

 Faculty: Use Ask Us! to contact us with your library and information literacy needs and ideas for your course.

 What if I just have a quick question?

-The library will not be offering a physical reserves collection (print books, DVDs, CDs) this academic year.
+The library will not be offering a physical reserves collection (print books, DVDs, CDs) this academic year due to the need to quarantine all returned items for several days, following national protocols.
 This includes the MCSG print textbook reserve program.

 Can I check out laptops and dongles?